avkpol/Dockerize-DRF-Cinema/README.md

 API service for cinema management written on DRF
 <h3><b>Installing using GitHub</b></h3>
-Install PostgreSQL and create db, make sure you have Python3 ver.3.11
+Install PostgreSQL and create db, make sure you have Python ver.3.11
 <br>

 ```SQL